mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 The commentary by Doctor Conze says: (pp. 34)

-> **The Absolute** is literally “the Unconditioned,” and according to Vasubandhu, it means here that which cannot be discriminated....
+> **The Absolute** is literally “the Unconditioned,” and according to Vasubandhu, it means here that which cannot be discriminated.

 The absolute, or the truth, is the unconditioned.
 Well, the unconditioned means the truth; something which exists with no reason.
 That is something which always exists in perfect stability, constantly.
 That is the absolute: the unrelated, the unconditioned.